Geotechcompany/Fairwindholdings/README.md

 ## Overview

-Terra-coins Market is a web application that provides users with a comprehensive platform to explore, analyze, and trade various cryptocurrencies.
+Cita Trading Groupt is a web application that provides users with a comprehensive platform to explore, analyze, and trade various cryptocurrencies.
 The frontend is built using a combination of HTML, CSS, and JavaScript, with a focus on responsive design and user experience.
 It's now integrated with a Node.js backend for enhanced functionality.

 Visit the live site: [https://terra-coin-markets.vercel.app/](https://terra-coin-markets.vercel.app/)